OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap.md

   - minkowski = 5

-  <p>Metric for calculating distance to feature points which controls the shape of the falloff when output mode is distance<\p>
+  <p>Metric for calculating distance to feature points which controls the shape of the falloff when output mode is distance</p>

   <h3>frequency_multiplier</h3>